-CASE A CASE B District Colombo District Matara District Description A highly urbanised area with some rural areas Consists with many rural areas and some urbanised areas Population Approximately 2.5Mn Approximately 1Mn Area Approximately 700km2 Approximately 1300km2
+Case A Case B District Colombo district Matara district Description A highly urbanised area with some rural areas Consists with many rural areas and some urbanised areas Population Approximately 2.5 million Approximately 1 million Area Approximately 700 km Approximately 1,300 km

 Semi-structured interviews were identified as the most appropriate method to gather data for this study because of the flexibility they provide the researcher to research in an in-depth manner.
 Purposive sampling was used to select most knowledgeable respondents within the selected cases (Creswell, 2007).
 Due to the data saturation (Faulkner and Trotter, 2017), data collection was limited for a sample size of 10 respondents.
-Respective managerial personnel were interviewed over the operational level personnel from the two case studies to gather strategic viewpoints (refer to Table 2).
+Respective managerial personnel were interviewed over the operational level personnel from the two case studies to gather strategic viewpoints (as shown in Table 2).
 As stated by Saunders, Lewes and Thornhill (2009), a study can cross sectional or longitudinal in terms of the time horizon.
 As this study was conducted within a single point of time, it belongs to cross sectional studies.